 What To Do in Key West with Kids

 Key West has amazing family friendly activities that you can do both on, off, and in the water.
-Here are our Top 5 Family Friendly Things to Do in Key West:
+Here are our Top 5 Family Friendly Things to See in Key West:

 1. Fury Water Adventure in Key West

 If you can only do one thing while you are there, make it Fury Water, the ultimate Key West boat adventure!
 You are on a large catamaran boat where you are served breakfast, lunch, and all you can drink soda, lemonade and beer and wine after the jet skiing.
 The total adventure is about 6 hours long.